 A student majoring in art must complete the core requirements, one concentration and the required cognates for that concentration, the general studies program, and all baccalaureate degree requirements as outlined in this bulletin.
 As a senior comprehensive, all art majors are required to hold a senior show in the Clyde and Mary Harris Art Gallery; the show is to be completed with the approval and coordination of the art faculty.
 All senior art majors are also to prepare a slide portfolio of their art work as part of the senior comprehensive.
-The slides should consist of 20 color transparencies in the 35mm format.
+The slides should consist of 20 images in either traditional transparency format or any digital format such as cross-platform CD-ROM is acceptable.

-ART 161, 162, 163 Design 9 ART 184, 185, 186 Introduction to Drawing I, II, III 6 ART 194, 195, 196 Introduction to Painting I, II, III ART 264, 265, 266 Introduction to Sculpture I, II, III ART 284, 285, 286 Introduction to Pottery I, II, III ART 294, 295, 296 Introduction to Printmaking I, II, III 12 ART 324, 325, 326 History of World Art 9 36
+ART 161, 162, 163 Design 9 ART 184, 185, 186 Introduction to Drawing I, II, III 6 ART 194, 195, 196 Introduction to Painting I, II, III ART 264, 265, 266 Introduction to Sculpture I, II, III ART 284, 285, 286 Introduction to Pottery I, II, III ART 294, 295, 296 Introduction to Printmaking I, II, III ART 324, 325, 326 History of World Art 9 36